 It occurred to me today that confidence is like a pyramid.
-In order to be tall your pyramid has to have a large foundation.
-Also, when you’re standing on the tippy top of your confidence pyramid and reaching for the stars, you’re often balancing precariously on a pretty small point.
+The biggest pyramids have a large foundation.
+When you’re reaching for the stars, you’re often balancing precariously on a small point.

 In order to reach the sky you need a good foundation.

 There’s a few ways you can go about this.
 The first is probably putting in the time to get comfortable, and trying to measure results.
 Not very confident in home repairs?
 Do a few small plumbing projects.
 Assuming you haven’t flooded any rooms, you should have a foundation of confidence and skills that you can stand on while trying new projects.

 The shift in thinking for me with this is that I can take a different path to the top.
 Instead of trying to work on the hardest problems or immediately emulate the success of the most noteworthy people, I can work on executing a series of projects that are within reach.

 At the time of writing, I’m working on getting better at networking and talking to people I don’t know.
 I don’t need to walk into the next event and pretend to be Sargent Schmooze, Top Dog.
 I can speak to 3 people I don’t know at the next event, then 4-5 at the following one.
 I went to an event last week with the goal of talking to 2 people I didn’t know and it was a big confidence booster.